ipfabric/docs/docs/releases/release_notes/previous_releases/nimpee_v2.md

   parsing
 - HP Comware - Ethernet 100Mbps interface parsing fix
 - HP Comware - Routing table inactive next-hop removed
-- F5 BigIP - VLAN interfaces state is now used from 'list net self' command only
+- F5 BigIP - VLAN interfaces state is now used from `list net self` command only
 - xDP - if capability contains IGMP, then the neighbor is recognized as a network device